MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/prerequisites.md

 ## Azure Key Vault credentials (optional)

 While this configuration step is not mandatory to create and run desktop flows, we highly recommend that you use [Azure Key Vault](https://azure.microsoft.com/services/key-vault) as a central cloud repository for your secure strings, such as SAP Passwords and SAP User Names.
-For this example scenario, we’vecreated four use-case-specific secrets on Key Vault.
+For this example scenario, we’ve created four use-case-specific secrets on Key Vault.
 We'll use these secrets later to pass to our desktop flow as secure inputs.

 ![Screenshot of the Azure Key Vault with the following secrets, SAP HCMClient, SAP HCM SystemId,  SAPPassword,  and SAPUser ](media/Azure-Key-Vault-window.png)